 Create Policy button is clicked, the system will start

 scheduling jobs based on the policy definition.
 If new data is

-detected, it will be imported into the cluster, automatically
+detected, it's metadata will be imported into the cluster,

-associated with the application stack already running, and be made
+automatically associated with the application stack already running,

 While migrating applications across clusters, regions, and clouds is significantly simpler with K10, there are still other considerations to be aware of that might impact your migration workflow.
 The below sections cover these considerations in detail for a smoother migration process.